I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ksaudio_packetsize_constraints2.md

 ## Members

-`MaxPacketSizeInBytes`

-The absolute maximum packet size supported by the driver in bytes.
-This can be zero if the driver has no specific maximum packet size.
-This size should at least be large enough to support 10 ms buffer of any format supported by the pin.
-This size should also be greater or equal to MinPacketSize constraints.

 `MinPacketPeriodInHns`

 The absolute minimum processing period supported by the driver expressed in hundred-nanosecond (HNS) units.
 This value can be 0 if the driver has no specific minimum processing period.

-`NumProcessingModeConstraints`

-The number of additional constraints for specific processing modes.
-This value can be 0.

 `PacketSizeFileAlignment`